senworld/homeserver/README.md

     docker-compose up -d

-    Access the self-hosted applications using your web browser and the appropriate URLs.
+    Access the self-hosted applications using your web browser and the appropriate URLs specified in the compose file.

-Maintenance

-Regularly update the project components, including Docker containers, Docker Compose files, and configuration scripts, to ensure security and compatibility with the latest software versions.
-Monitor system resources and performance metrics using tools like Portainer and Grafana to identify and address any issues promptly.
-Troubleshooting

-If you encounter any issues during setup, deployment, or operation, refer to the troubleshooting section in the README file for common problems and solutions.
-If the issue persists, don't hesitate to seek assistance from the project community or open a GitHub issue for support.
-Contributing

-Contributions to the Home Infrastructure Self-Hosting project are welcome!
-If you have ideas for improvements, new features, or bug fixes, please feel free to submit a pull request or open an issue on GitHub.
-License

-This project is licensed under the MIT License.
-See the LICENSE file for details.